arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

   collection is loaded the next time.
   This option is meaningful for the MMFiles storage engine only.

-* *replicationFactor*: Change the number of shard copies kept on different DBServers, valid values are  integer numbers in the range of 1-10. _(cluster only)_
+* *replicationFactor*: Change the number of shard copies kept on different DB-Servers.
+Valid values are integer numbers in the range of 1-10 or the string `"satellite"` for a SatelliteCollection (Enterprise Edition only).
+  _(cluster only)_

 * *writeConcern*: change how many copies of each shard are required to be in sync on the different DBServers.
 If there are less then these many copies